American imperialism: 1700s–1800s: Manifest destiny

-In the older historiography William Walker's filibustering represented the high tide of antebellum American imperialism.
-His brief seizure of Nicaragua in 1855 is typically called a representative expression of Manifest destiny with the added factor of trying to expand slavery into Central America.
-Walker failed in all his escapades and never had official US backing.
-Historian Michel Gobat, however, presents a strongly revisionist interpretation.
-He argues that Walker was invited in by Nicaraguan liberals who were trying to force economic modernization and political liberalism.
-Walker's government comprised those liberals, as well as Yankee colonizers, and European radicals.
-Walker even included some local Catholics as well as indigenous peoples, Cuban revolutionaries, and local peasants.
-His coalition was much too complex and diverse to survive long, but it was not the attempted projection of American power, concludes Gobat.
+In older historiography mercenary William Walker's attempts to create private colonies epitomized antebellum American imperialism.
+His brief seizure of Nicaragua in 1855 followed his attempt to expand slavery into Central America and establish colonies in Mexico.
+Walker failed in his escapades and never had US backing.
+Historian Michel Gobat claimed that Walker was invited by Nicaraguan liberals seeking modernization and liberalism.
+Walker's government included those liberals, as well as Yankee colonizers and European radicals.